 There is a need for detailed environmental analysis to indicate the environmental conservation requirements, environmental sensitivity index, population pressure on scenic resources, land cover, soil types, irrigation potential, dry land potential and rainfall.
 However, the Spatial Development Framework and the Waste Management Plan of the district provides glaring information about the state of the environment, upon which our rural district depends.
 Hereunder is a synopsis of the environmental situation in the district highlighting existing environmental concerns, challenges and risks.
 The major cause of water pollution in Mopani is uncontrolled illegal dumping of wastes throughout the district and unattended sewage spillages.
 Several cases of illegal dumping of wastes along the river banks and in water bodies has been reported and observed in Greater Giyani and Greater Letaba municipalities.
 According to the State of Rivers Report for Letaba and Luvuvhu produced by DWA in 2001, water pollution in Mopani district is also worsened by deforestation activities associated with fuel-wood collection and agriculture along the river banks and within the riparian zones in the catchments areas.
-In the past years (2007 and 2008), two causes of water pollution has been reported in Mopani.
+In the past years (2007 and 2008), two causes of water pollution have been reported in Mopani.
 One around Greater Giyani where fish were found dying within a water body and another case within the Kruger National Park where crocodiles were dying.
-The lack of water-borne sewerage systems leads to the contamination of ground water.